bradymholt/jBash/README.md

 ### $()

-When you want to run a command and buffer the output (stdout) of that command as a return vlaue, you'll want to use **$()**.
+When you want to run a command and buffer the output (stdout) of that command as a return value, you'll want to use **$()**.
 As the command is running, stdout will _not_ be printed to the console but will instead be captured and returned as the result.
 This helper is intended for short running commands that do not produce a large amount of output.
 Example: To grab the output of `git status --porcelain` and store in variable named `result`:

 ```
 // Will wait for `git status` to complete and assign